Andrescalvo22/S3.02-Patterns-2-Nivell2/README.md

 -Dockerization: Create a Docker image for consistent execution across environments.

--Web Service Integration: Develop a RESTful API for interacting with the pizza order system.
+-Web Service Integration: Develop a RESTful API for interacting with the stock market system.

+---

 🤝 **Contributions**